November 4, 2018, I finished the 2018 TCS NYC Marathon in 4:28:55, but the finish is not the whole story. Let me start from the beginning.

 Training commenced in the summer and this year I was selected to be an ambassador for the awesome coaching group at RunRelated.
 So for my first ever marathon out of 11, I would be training with a coach.
 Coach Christy from my hometown state worked with me through the app Training Peaks to create my schedule.
 If you have not worked with a coach before, I highly recommend the group at RunRelated.
 Caring, smart and easy to work with you to help you achieve your goals while individualizing the program to fit your schedule and needs.
 Receiving my training schedule two weeks at a time with adjustments needed in a timely fashion, certainly reduced my stress.
 We shot for under 4:30 and the goal was a success!

 Back to training though, I’ve battled more aches, pains, sprains, and GI distress than with any previous training cycle.
 I attribute this to getting a bit older each year but also, due to my own fault, I really slacked on the strength and core training that should coincide with the running program.
 My bad and I paid for it.
-Hopefully lesson learned for the future.
+Hopefully, the lesson learned for the future.
 So besides the physical issues, my mental game was on point.
 I was excited, determined and ready to bring on Marathon #11!

 I planned a trip out from Luxembourg to NYC, with a quick layover in Amsterdam with my arrival the Friday evening before the Sunday race day.
 From the airport, I took the train and immediately made my way to the Jakob Javits Center for the expo to retrieve my bib and check out the vendors, non-showered with bags and all.
-New Balance was the sponsor with some high quality, not cheap race gear but outside their main set up, the expo was lacking umph.
+New Balance was the sponsor with some high quality, not cheap race gear but outside their main set up, the expo was lacking oomph.
 No super deals and that late in the day no guest speakers, so I was able to fly through the venue rather quickly then head back to the Park Plaza hotel near Central Park and crash for the evening.

 After a 4am wake up call, we caught a bus to midtown that drove us 60 minutes to the start in Staten Island.
-Heavy security at the entrance into Fort Wadsworth brought us to a huge space to chill out 4 hours before race time on the cold morning with food and drink offered by Gatorade, Powerbar and Dunkin Donuts.
+Heavy security at the entrance into Fort Wadsworth brought us to a huge space to chill out 4 hours before race time on a cold morning with food and drink offered by Gatorade, Powerbar and Dunkin Donuts.

 Go time!
 The start at the Verrazano Bridge is high energy with NY, NY blaring on the speakers and a great view of the skyline on your left.
 Waves broke the start into 3 groups that didn’t officially meet back up until about 5-7 km later, but with over 53,000 runners, you were constantly fighting for your running space.